microsoft/MixedReality-WebRTC/docs/manual/helloworld-unity-localvideo.md

 - In the **Mesh Filter** component, set the **Mesh** property to the built-in Unity **Quad** mesh.
 This is a simple square mesh on which the texture containing the video feed will be applied.
 - The built-in **Quad** mesh size is quite small for rendering a video, so go to the **Transform** component and increase the scale to `(4,3,1)`.
 This will produce a 4:3 aspect ratio for the mesh, which is generally, if not equal to, at least pretty close to the actual video frame aspect ratio, and therefore will reduce/prevent distorsions.
 - In the **Mesh Renderer** component, expand the **Materials** array and set the first material **Element 0** to the  `YUVFeedMaterial` material located in the `Assets/Microsoft.MixedReality.WebRTC.Unity/Materials` folder.
 This instructs Unity to use that special material and its associated shader to render the video texture on the quad mesh.
 More on that later.
-- In the **Media Player** component, set the **Video Source** property to the local video source component previously added to the same game object.
-This instructs the media player to connect to the local video source for retrieving the video frames that it will copy to the video texture for rendering.
+- In the **Media Player** component, set the **Video Source** property to the webcam source component previously added to the same game object.
+This instructs the media player to connect to the webcam source for retrieving the video frames that it will copy to the video texture for rendering.
+- Note that the **Audio Source** property is left to **None**.
+There are 2 reasons for this:
+  - The most important is that unlike video, in most contexts local audio feedback is generally not recommended from a user experience perspective, as hearing one's own voice while talking is distracting.
+  - More practically, assigning the [`MicrophoneSource`](xref:Microsoft.MixedReality.WebRTC.Unity.MicrophoneSource) component has currently no effect due to issue [#92](https://github.com/microsoft/MixedReality-WebRTC/issues/92), as the [`MediaPlayer`](xref:Microsoft.MixedReality.WebRTC.Unity.MediaPlayer) component cannot access the raw audio frames captured by the microphone.

 This should result in a setup looking like this: